Vaibhavlanjewar/Python/README.md

 Hey Learners :)
-In this repository you gonna find the basic python codes Thank you for Visiting ! by
+In this repository you should get the basic python codes Thank you for Visiting ! by
 \/ |\| B |__